-As discussed in Note 1 to the financial statements, the financial statements present only the Port enterprise fund and do not purport to, and do not, present fairly the financial position of the City, as of June 30, 2022 and 2021, the changes in its financial position, or, where applicable, its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+As discussed in Note 1 to the financial statements, the financial statements of the Port are intended to present the financial position, the changes in financial position, and, where applicable, cash flows of only that portion of the business-type activities and major enterprise fund of the City that is attributable to the transactions of the Port.
+They do not purport to, and do not, present fairly the financial position of the City, as of June 30, 2023 and 2022, the changes in its financial position, or, where applicable, its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.